LPBeaulieu/GIF2Flipbook/README.md

 - [Acknowledgments](#acknowledgments)

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-- It is important that the file names of the GIFs that you will add to the "GIFS" folder within your working folder only contain letters,  numbers and hyphens, without any special characters or spaces, to enable the code to properly extract the file names.
+- It is important that the file names of the animated files that you will add to the "GIFS" folder within your working folder only contain letters,  numbers and hyphens, without any special characters or spaces (except for videos, more on that later), to enable the code to properly extract the file names.

-- The GIFs are printed in the corners of 8 1/2 by 11 inch pages, with a default margin measuring 0.25 inch.
-The first four GIFs that you generate simultaneously will be created in the four corners of a sheet of paper.
-However, when "pairing up" two different GIFs on opposite sides of a flipbook, you need to print at least five GIFs at a time, such that they would be printed on both sides of the sheet of paper.
-Simply add a prefix consisting of the same letter and a hyphen at the start of the two paired GIF file names (for example: "A-file1.gif and A-file2.gif").
+- The flipbook frames are printed in the corners of 8 1/2 by 11 inch pages, with a default margin measuring 0.25 inch.
+The first four animations that you generate simultaneously will be created in the four corners of a sheet of paper.
+However, when "pairing up" two different animations on opposite sides of a flipbook, you need to print at least five animations at a time, such that they would be printed on both sides of the sheet of paper.
+Simply add a prefix consisting of the same letter and a hyphen at the start of the two paired animation file names (for example: "A-file1.gif and A-file2.gif").
 You would then need to print your flipbooks in duplex mode, flipping on the long edge of the paper.

 ## 🏁 Getting Started <a name = "getting_started"></a>